 EC: There’s always something going on and something new to see.
 Last year I would come in costume, and every time I came I would see something different.
 The performers love escaping reality, and we want our guests to have a good time escaping reality too.

 Have you ever been to King Richard’s Faire?
-Do you want to go?
+What’s your favorite part of the celebration?
 Let us know in the comments below!